-Picadillo Over Rice is a traditional Cuban dish made with ground beef that’s typically eaten over white rice.
+Classic Cuban-Style Picadillo Over Rice is a traditional dish made with ground beef that’s typically served over white rice.
 A Latin comfort-food, this home-style skillet meal is simple and quick to make, with some referring to it as “hash”.
 I personally refer to it as CRACK….I cannot stop eating it!

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….Shall We??? 🙂

 Picadillo has a wonderful combination of flavors – sweet, savory, salty, and sour, each one distinct and you’ll definitely experience this as you enjoy this ground beef meal.

 The ingredient list is a bit unusual so I was hesitant at first, but my good friend Ksenija Zeltkalns, said she had been making this dish since 1993 when she found the recipe in a little Pillsbury cookbook.
 I took her word for it, and I’ve never looked back – Classic Cuban-Style Picadillo is a SERIOUSLY DELICIOUS pan of WONDERFUL, folks.

 We have also used the Picadillo filling combined with a bit of rice to make stuffed green peppers that we bake in the oven.
 I prefer to cut my bell peppers in half lengthwise (instead of setting the bell pepper up vertically with the top removed), filling each half with the Picadillo and rice filling.